What's in this article?

 Every so often a property comes on to the market with that certain something which sets it apart from the rest.
 It could be thatched, of historic interest, situated in a conservation area or perhaps even a combination.
-If so, the chances are it will be listed – most often Grade II, sometimes Grade II* or possibly even Grade I. If you are thinking of buying, or have just purchased a listed property, you may find the following information useful, especially if you are considering making changes to your home.
+If so, the chances are it will be listed – most often Grade II, sometimes Grade II* or possibly even Grade I.

 All buildings constructed prior to 1700 are listed providing they still resemble anything close to their original condition.
 Those built between 1700 and 1840 are also listed, albeit selectively, whereas those dating from 1840 to 1914 are only listed due to their architecture or any other particularly notable features.